H-1B Cap Season

 - Form I-129, Petition for a Nonimmigrant Worker

-- H Classification Supplement to Form I-129 and/or Free Trade Supplement (for H-1B1 Chile-Singapore petitions)
+- H Classification Supplement to Form I-129 and/or Trade Agreement Supplement to Form I-129 (for H-1B1 Chile-Singapore petitions)

 - All supporting documentation to establish eligibility.
 Provide a table of contents for supporting documentation and separate the items as listed in the table.